grafana/loki/tools/lambda-promtail/README.md

 ```

 ## Limitations
-- Error handling: If promtail is unresponsive, `lambda-promtail` will drop logs after `retry_count`, which defaults to 2.
+- Error handling: If promtail is unresponsive, `lambda-promtail` will drop logs after `maxRetries`, which defaults to 10.
 - AWS CloudWatch [quotas](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) state that the event size is limited to 256kb. `256 KB (maximum).
 This quota can't be changed.`